-- Lower urinary tract symptoms (LUTS) are a common problem, especially for older men.
-It has been reported that 90% of men aged 50 to 80 years suffer from potentially troublesome LUTS.
-The prevalence of storage symptoms increases from 3% in men aged 40 to 44 years to 42% in those aged 75 years or older.
+- LUTS are a common problem, especially for older men.
+It has been reported that 30% of men aged 50 or older suffer from potentially troublesome LUTS.
+The prevalence of storage symptoms increases from 3% in men aged 40-44 years to about 40% in those aged 75 years or older.

 - One study found that the prevalence of nocturia in men aged over 85 was about 69% compared to 49% in women.

 - Around one third of men will develop urinary tract (outflow) symptoms, of which the principal underlying cause is benign prostatic hyperplasia (BPH).

 - Once symptoms arise, their progress is variable and unpredictable with about one third of patients improving, one third remaining stable and one third deteriorating.

 - Add notes to any clinical page and create a reflective diary

 - Automatically track and log every page you have viewed

 - Print and export a summary to use in your appraisal

 - Inflammation, which increases the risk.

 Vegetables, exercise and non-steroidal anti-inflammatory drugs (NSAIDs) appear to decrease the risk.
 Moderate alcohol intake appears to decrease the risk of BPH but increases the risk of developing LUTS.